Cremuss/blender-data-baker/README.md

 That said, *RGBA8* is likely impractical for storing arbitrary data in many technical applications, such as *VATs* or *Pivot Painter*, among others.
 The range is simply too limiting. *HDR* textures, either 16- or 32-bit, are typically required for these applications.
 Additionally, **texture compression is usually not an option**.
 Compression typically *scrambles bits* and *performs optimizations in blocks of pixels*, something that can't be allowed in our case. *VATs* and similar techniques store critical information per pixel that *can't be averaged* with nearby pixels without causing undesired issues.
 Moreover, Pivot Painter uses [**bit-packing**](#bit-packing) methods, and **any form of compression would scramble bits, corrupting the packed data**.

-For all these reasons, you'll likely want to limit yourself to uncompressed *RGBA8*, *HDR16*, or *HDR32* texture compression settings.
+For all these reasons, you'll likely want to limit yourself to uncompressed *RGBA8*, *HDR16*, or *HDR32* texture compression settings when using techniques like VATs.

 Having a solid understanding of the technical implications of working with a specific data storage format is just the beginning. **Sampling** can be just as complex.

 Most often, textures are sampled using coordinates stored in UV maps.
 As mentioned [here](#UVs), these UVs are typically stored as *16-bit floats*, which limits precision.
 This is usually not a problem, as small amounts of jitter or imprecision in UVs typically don't cause visible issues when sampling regular textures, such as diffuse or roughness maps.

 However, for *VATs*, *Pivot Painter*, and similar techniques where *each vertex needs to precisely read the data stored in a particular pixel*, UV jitter resulting from the use of 16-bit floats can become an issue.